Frequently Asked Questions

 - You can give anonymously to WCEF by noting it on your donation form or checking the box on the online form.
 We will honor your request and your name will not be published in our donor acknowledgements.

-Do you prefer cash credit card or check?
+Do you prefer cash, credit card, or check? what about stock gifts?

 - We prefer that your family select the most comfortable way of donating to our organization.
-WCEF accepts gifts of cash, check, credit and stock.
-New this year, WCEF accepts VENMO @WalnutCreekEducationFoundation.
+WCEF accepts gifts of cash, check, credit, and stock.
+WCEF now accepts VENMO @wcefk12.

 Didn’t I already donate to WCEF when I donated to my school’s PARENT GROUP (PTA/PTO/PTSA)?